 How long will the course take?

 How is the course assessed?

-Your tutor will assess your completed homework and assessment pack and give feedback with regards to the learner’s success.
-The awarding body will provide us with the certificate for successful learners within 1 week from assessment.Certificates will be dispatched and posted by 1st class to be signed for.
+The awarding body will provide us with the certificate for successful learners within 1 week from assessment.Certificates will be dispatched via email.

 Main subjects covered in Safeguarding Adults Course: